Emil Holm (footballer)

 Emil Alfons Holm (born 13 May 2000) is a Swedish professional footballer who plays as a right-back for club Bologna and the Sweden national team.

 Club career

 On 27 January 2021, Holm joined Danish Superliga side SønderjyskE, signing a four-year contract with the club.

 On 27 August of the same year, Holm joined Italian club Spezia, before being sent back to SønderjyskE on loan for the rest of the season.

 On 31 August 2023, Holm joined Serie A club Atalanta on a season-long loan, with the deal reportedly including an initial €2 million fee, as well as an €8.5 million option-to-buy.

+On 2 February 2026, Holm joined fellow Serie A club Juventus on loan until the end of the season with an option-to-buy of €15 million, which could increase to a maximum of €18 million.

 International career

 Holm represented the Sweden U19 and U21 times a total of 16 times between 2018 and 2022.
 He made his full international debut for Sweden on 16 November 2022 in a friendly game against Mexico, playing the full 90 minutes in a 2–1 win.

+On 12 May 2026, Holm was named in the Sweden squad for the 2026 FIFA World Cup.
+However, on 30 May, he was replaced by Herman Johansson due to an injury.